 Hot Tip: Qualifications are very beneficial but aren’t necessary for Teaching Assistants!
 While some experience working with children is desirable, the only qualifications you need to be a TA are a positive mindset, a passion for education and the right character and attitude to match our schools.

-The Disclosure and Barring Service (DBS) check is super important!
+The Enhanced Disclosure and Barring Service (DBS) check is super important!
 It’ s better if you think of this as a British Police Check.
-You’ll need to organise your DBS before you get out to schools and this can take anywhere from a few days to a few weeks to come back.
+You’ll need to organise your DBS before you get out to teach in London schools and this can take anywhere from a few days to a few weeks to come back.
 So do it ASAP!

 With a copy of your passport, Vibe can organise a DBS link to be sent to you via email.
-All you need to do is complete the form, pay the fee and you’ll be well prepared.
+Then, all you need to do is complete the form, pay the fee and you’ll be well prepared.

 Hot Tip: Register it on the update service.
 For a small annual fee you are able to work for multiple employers with the single DBS certificate.
 Save yourself time and money; register your DBS online!